A Greedy PDE Router for Blending Neural Operators and Classical Methods: Introduction

-Although dynamic solver schedules are desirable, identifying the optimal sequence of solvers that minimizes final error is combinatorial since the search space grows exponentially with the number of iterations.
-A practical alternative is the greedy rule that, at each iteration, selects the solver with the largest immediate error reduction.
+Although state-dependent solver schedules are desirable, this naturally suggest a reinforcement learning formulation for learning routing policies.
+However, in our setting, the structure of iterative PDE solvers allows for a simpler approach: each solver induces a known update, and its effect can be evaluated through error-based signals.
+Leveraging this, we adopt a greedy rule that selects, at each iteration, the solver with the largest immediate error reduction.
 Such a rule can be near-optimal when the final error satisfies (weak) supermodularity--so that applying a beneficial solver earlier is at least as valuable as applying it later.
-To support this approach, we make the following contributions: \begin{itemize} \item We present a general hybrid PDE solver in which a routing rule chooses, at each iteration, from a set of classical solvers and neural operators (not just two).
-With oracle access to the true error at every step, we show that a greedy routing rule achieves a constant-factor approximation to the optimal strategy for linear PDEs, provided the updates are error-reducing (Lipschitz with constant $<1$) and zero-preserving--conditions under which weak supermodularity holds. \item Given that the true error is not observed at test time, a convex surrogate loss is introduced, which, when minimized, enables the learned model to imitate the greedy solver without access to true error information.
-This alignment is guaranteed through Bayes consistency. \item We empirically demonstrate that our approximate greedy solver outperforms HINTS and individual solvers in terms of faster, more stable convergence on benchmark PDEs, such as the Poisson and Helmholtz equations. \end{itemize}
+To support this approach, we make the following contributions: \begin{itemize} \item We present a general hybrid PDE solver in which a routing rule chooses, at each iteration, from a set of classical solvers and neural operators.
+With oracle access to the true error at every step, we show that a greedy routing rule achieves a constant-factor approximation to the optimal strategy for linear PDEs, provided the updates are error-reducing (Lipschitz with constant $<1$) and zero-preserving--conditions under which weak supermodularity holds. \item Given that the true error is not observed at test time, a convex surrogate loss is introduced, which, when minimized, enables the learned model to imitate the greedy router without access to true error information.
+This alignment is guaranteed through Bayes consistency. \item We empirically demonstrate that our approximate greedy solver achieves faster convergence than HINTS and individual solvers, often reaching comparable error levels in fewer iterations on the Poisson and convection-diffusion equations. \end{itemize}